Temporal Resolution Tutorial

 Adding variable electricity demand

-!!! note If you are ever missing a window in the Spine DB Editor, go to the Hamburger menu (top right) > under View: Docks > Choose the missing window - then drag and resize the window to your preference
+!!! note If you are ever missing a window in the Spine DB Editor, go to View and choose the missing window, then drag and resize the window to your preference.

 • Expand "node"